 Instructional Practices Status Structured grouping practices are used to meet student needs.
-Implemented in 50% or more of district classrooms Flexible instructional time or other schedule-related practices are used to meet student needs.
-Implemented in 50% or more of district classrooms Differentiated instruction is used to meet student needs.
-Implemented in 50% or more of district classrooms A variety of practices that may include structured grouping, flexible scheduling and differentiated instruction are used to meet the needs of gifted students.
-Implemented in 50% or more of district classrooms
+Full Implementation Flexible instructional time or other schedule-related practices are used to meet student needs.
+Full Implementation Differentiated instruction is used to meet student needs.
+Full Implementation A variety of practices that may include structured grouping, flexible scheduling and differentiated instruction are used to meet the needs of gifted students.
+Full Implementation scheduling and differentiated instruction are used to meet the needs of Implementation gifted students.